Skip to main content

 }

-VS Code supports both HTTP and SSE transports.
-It will automatically try HTTP first and fall back to SSE if needed.
-OAuth with DCR is handled automatically.
+VS Code supports both HTTP and SSE.
+It tries HTTP first and falls back to SSE if needed.
+OAuth with DCR is automatic.

 Cursor, Windsurf, and other clients

-• Look for “Remote MCP”, “HTTP transport”, or “Add server” in your client settings
+• Look for “Remote MCP”, “HTTP transport”, or “Add server” in your client’s settings.

 1. https://www.memoryplugin.com/api/mcp/mcp (full HTTP endpoint)